zzottel/feed2red/README.md

 FeedURL=http://bar.baz/comments/feed/
 ```

-4. That's it!
+* That's it!
 Call feed2red.pl, and it will grab the feeds and post
 	them to your channel.
 You might want to set up a cronjob for that.
 	Type `crontab -e` and add a line like this:
 	`0 * * * *   /path/to/feed2red.pl`
 	(/path/to/ obviously replaced by the actual path to feed2red.pl)
-	This exmaple will call feed2red.pl every hour.
+	This example will call feed2red.pl every hour.

 More Details
 ------------